swagger-api/swagger-ui/README.md

 At this moment only inner html, title-attribute and value-attribute are going to be translated.

 ## CORS Support
+### OR: How to deal with "Can't read from server.
+It may not have the appropriate access-control-origin settings."

 CORS is a technique to prevent websites from doing bad things with your personal data.
 Most browsers + javascript toolkits not only support CORS but enforce it, which has implications for your API server which supports Swagger.